Symphony No. 1 (Walton): Structure

-The work is in four movements.
-It is scored for a symphony orchestra comprising two flutes (one doubling piccolo), two oboes, two clarinets in B♭ (doubling clarinets in A), two bassoons, four horns in F, three trumpets in C, three trombones, tuba, timpani (two players), snare drum, cymbals, tam-tam and strings.
+The symphony is scored for an orchestra comprising 2 flutes (one doubling piccolo), 2 oboes, 2 clarinets in B♭ (doubling clarinets in A), 2 bassoons, 4 horns in F, 3 trumpets in C, 3 trombones, tuba, percussion (timpani (two players), snare drum, cymbals, and tam-tam), and strings.
 The percussion section (other than timpani) is brought into use only towards the end of the last movement.

+The work is in four movements: